 This makes things even more difficult, because our son finds it harder to interact with others and make friends.
-It’s true that kids have their own “kid language” but it’s still hard…
+It’s true that kids have their own “kid language” but it’s still difficult…

 It also depends a lot on the type of kids you have.
-Our son is extremely shy, emotive and clingy.
+Our son is extremely shy and clingy.
 Once he truly gets to know a person, he’s extremely fun to be around, friendly and talkative… but getting there usually takes time, time that kids not speaking his language don’t have.

 But, in the end, no matter how they are, they can still get to love travel and the experience itself and you can adapt and make sure that everything goes right.
 It takes a bit of work as well and it takes away some of the travel time, but it’s best than not having any at all.